April 20th Is Coming Up – Are You Prepared to Be Pulled Over for Drugged Driving?

 Furthermore, a conviction can result in the loss of your driving privileges and even the loss of your job.
 This is especially the case when it comes to federal employees, who are still governed by the federal prohibition against cannabis, despite it being legal in Colorado.

 Because of the severe consequences for an arrest and conviction for drugged driving, it is imperative that you mount a vigorous legal defense.
 Don’t let your 4/20 be ruined.
-Timothy Bussey is the only attorney in Colorado with the ACS Forensic Lawyer-Scientist Designation, and his marijuana crimes defense attorneys at Bussey Law Firm, P.C., will do their utmost to aggressively fight any cannabis charges you might face.
+Timothy Bussey holds the ACS Forensic Lawyer-Scientist Designation in the state of Colorado, and his marijuana crimes defense attorneys at Bussey Law Firm, P.C., will do their utmost to aggressively fight any cannabis charges you might face.
 Contact us today at (719) 475-2555 to schedule a free consultation.